ayetolusamuel/CRM-API_Implementation/README.md

-    - launch xamp and start mysql and note the port.
+- launch xamp and start mysql and note the port(3306).